Finsler metrics of weakly isotropic flag curvature: Abstract

 \section{Abstract}

-Finsler metrics of scalar flag curvature play an important role to show the complexity and richness of general Finsler metrics.
+Finsler metrics of scalar flag curvature play an important role to show the complexity and richness of Finsler geometry.
 In this paper, on an $n$-dimensional manifold $M$ we study the Finsler metric $F=F(x,y)$ of scalar flag curvature ${\bf K} = {\bf K}(x,y)$ and discover some equations ${\bf K}$ should be satisfied.
-As an application, we mainly study the metric $F$ of weakly isotropic flag curvature ${\bf K} = \frac{3 \theta}{F} + \sigma$, where $\theta=\theta_i(x) y^i \neq 0$ is a $1$-form and $\sigma =\sigma(x)$ is a scalar function.
-We prove that in this case, $F$ must be a Randers metric when $dim(M) \geq 3$.
-Further, without the restriction on the dimension we prove that projectively flat Finsler metrics of such weakly isotropic flag curvature are Randers metrics too. \\
+As an application, we mainly study the metric $F$ of weakly isotropic flag curvature.
+We prove that in this case, $F$ must be a Randers metric when $dim(M) \geq 3$ or be of constant flag curvature.
+Without the restriction on the dimension, the same result is obtained for projectively flat Finsler metrics of weakly isotropic flag curvature.

-\textbf{Keywords} Finsler metric; Scalar flag curvature; Randers metric; Projectively flat.
+\textbf{Keywords} Finsler metric; scalar flag curvature; Randers metric; projectively flat.
 5mm \textbf{MR Subject Classification (2000)} 53B40, 53C60.